-Before using wide-dispersive methods such as a boom sprayer, you must notify anyone that could potentially be affected.
+Before using wide-dispersive methods such as a boom sprayer or aerial application, you must notify anyone that could potentially be affected.
 People affected could include occupiers and owners of land, homes or property that share a boundary with the property where you are applying the product.

-You must notify people in writing at least two working days before each application but no earlier than four weeks prior to applying prothiofos.
+You must notify people in writing at least two working days before each application but no earlier than four weeks prior to applying acephate.